mLamneck/SDDS_ESP_Extension/README.md

 Here, we are checking every minute if we are still connected, and if not, we set the state back to **connect** to start all over again.
 The **connected** state is necessary because the auto-reconnect feature of the ESP is still not reliable, and we have to manage it on our own.

 And that's it!
 We just have to implement a few functions that will contain the code you are most likely familiar with.
 Check out the full code in the [source file](src/uWifiManager.h).
-How amazing is that?
 No need to know about HTML, CSS, JavaScript, websockets, and all the stuff that actually has nothing to do with what we wanted to implement.
 You get it for free.
 That's the beauty of SDDS.
 We hope that after seeing the real-world example, you see the benefits as clearly as we do.